 Save a funnel as a segment to easily use it for future analysis.

-Watch these sessions and take notes on any behavioral trends.
+Watch these sessions and note any behavioral trends.

 4. Account for various browsers and screens